4 min read

 It's like indeed.com, but specifically for the Philippines.

-There are almost 2,000,000 profiles of Filipino workers in the database.
+There are more than 2,000,000 profiles of Filipino workers in the database.

 Post a job, Filipino workers apply.
 It's simple and free.
 You'll get lots of applications.